|

 Idol, Nik Kershaw, Scritti Politti, Jody Watley, Divinyls, The Dream

-engineer/producer Gary founded One Management in 1983 to look after
+engineer/producer, he co-founded One Management with Carey Taylor & Karin Clayton in 1983 to look after

-engineers, producers and programmers before founding Metropolis Studios
+engineers, producers and programmers before co-founding Metropolis Studios

 In

-1987 Gary, Jeczalik, Dudley and Duane Eddy won a Grammy Award for
+1987 Art of Noise and Duane Eddy won a Grammy Award for

-the previous year, but by this time he had moved on from the
+their 1986 smash hit Peter Gunn, but by this time Gary had moved on from the

 and throughout the 1990s, he continued to produce, engineer and remix for